wp-plugins/fancy-gallery/readme.txt

 * Every gallery has its own page with unique URL
 * **SEO conform** URL structure for all kind of pages
 * **Tags and categories**¹ to classify your galleries (both tags and categories are disjunct from your post tags and post categories)
+* More taxonomies to classify your galleries: Categories, Tags, Events, Places, Dates, Persons, Photographers.
+(Need more?
+Ask us!)
 * Supports **WPML** flawless and enables you to create a multilingual image website
 * Supports the WordPress theme template hierarchy and the parent-child-theme paradigm
 * Supports **user defined HTML templates**